Eastern dwarf tree frog

-The eastern dwarf tree frog (Litoria fallax), also known as the eastern sedge-frog, is a species of tree frog.
-It is a small and very common frog and found on the eastern coast of Australia, from around Cairns, Queensland, to around Ulladulla, New South Wales.
-Individual frogs of this species are often found elsewhere, having been accidentally relocated by transported fruit boxes.
-Confirmed sightings of breeding pairs have confirmed their survival in Victoria's cooler climate.
+The eastern dwarf tree frog (Drymomantis fallax), also known as the eastern sedge frog, is a species of tree frog native to Australia.
+It is a small and very common frog found on the eastern coast of Australia, from approximately Cairns, Queensland to Ulladulla, New South Wales.
+Individual frogs of this species are often found elsewhere, having been accidentally relocated by transported fruit or horticultural products.
+Two naturalised populations are known outside of its native range: a population successfully established on Guam around 1968, and breeding populations have established in multiple suburbs of Melbourne, Victoria.